Is it adultery if you are separated?

 22 August 2016

 Sometimes couples will decide to live separately before seeking a divorce so that they can use that period of separation as the basis for their divorce.
-Once you have been living apart for more than two years, this can be used as grounds for your divorce as long as you are both in agreement.
+Once you’ve been living apart for more than two years, this can be used as grounds for your divorce as long as you are both in agreement.
 If you wanted to proceed with a divorce sooner, then one of the two ‘fault based’ grounds would need to be relied upon.
 These are adultery and unreasonable behaviour.

 Is sleeping with someone whilst separated still adultery?